brandonlind/offset_validation/README.md

 ### jupyter notebooks

-Notebooks are hyperlinked to be viewed on nbviewer.org, but are best viewed in a jupyter session so that cells can be collapsed or scrolled (html and nbviewer versions, links below) do not allow scrolling.
+Notebooks are hyperlinked to be viewed on nbviewer.org, but are best viewed in a jupyter session so that cells can be collapsed or scrolled (html and nbviewer versions, links below do not allow scrolling).

 Within each notebook is a html drop-down menu that shows python and package versions used.
 Look for "Click to view module versions" beneath the first cell.